Simhyeon/rif/README.md

-## Reference checking program
+## Rif, reference checking program

-## Abstract
+## Caution

-~~This is not usable by any means.
-This is merely a chunk of pseudocode at a current status.~~ I completed all the features that was planned.
+I completed all the features that was planned.
 However I haven't tested enough to ensure this program works as intended.
 I'm currently dog fooding this program and fixing known bugs.
 If you want to use stable version, then you may have to wait.

+## About rif

 Rif checks corelation between files and decide whether the files are stale or fresh.
-You can use this program or library(yet to come) when you need to make sure all files are up to date while the files refer multiple other files.
+You can use this program or library(yet to come) when you need to make sure all files are up to date when files refer multiple other files.

 This is a project derived from my project called gesign.
-Gesign is a independent editor thus not so versatile and somewhat clunky to use with other programs.
-On the other side, rif aims to make file references check easily attachable and cross platform by default.
+Gesign was a independent editor thus not so versatile and somewhat clunky to use with other programs.
+On the other side, rif aims to make a file references checking easily attachable and cross platform by default.

+## Basic workflow

+Rif aims to help designers to track document changes.
+Especially when the documents are highly modular and interconnected.
+A generic usage is game design documents.

+Designer can add a file to rif project and set references(children) to the file(parent).
+Whenever any child file changes, the parent file's status also changes.
+This process is manually checked by rif binary(at least for now).

+For example,

+1. Create a new file called levelmanager.md and added it into the rif project
+1. Set "level.md" as a reference of "levelmanager.md"
+1. Update level.md's content
+1. Levelmanager.md's status gets updated to stale
+1. Update levelmanager.md's content
+1. Levelmanager.md's status gets updated to "up to date"

+In this case levelmanager depends on the level because level's change can affect a behaviour of level manager.
+Thus change of level's content makes level manager's status to stale which informs a designer to manually reassure if level manager's content should be updated or not.
+After designer applys proper modification, levelmanager's status gets updated.
+In this way, designer can minimize logical errors derived from unnoticed file relationships.

 ## Usage